 For decades Michaelmas Daisy borders were prominent features in large gardens and the plants were also popular as cut flowers.
 Autumn flower shows featured displays and those at London shows of the Royal Horticultural Society were always notable.

 Percy Picton continued Ernest Ballard’s work after he came to manage Old Court Nurseries in 1947.
 Ernest Ballard died in 1952 and Percy bought the business from the Ballard family in 1956.
 His son, Paul, joined him in the 1960’s.
 Paul and his wife Meriel formed the NCCPG National Collection of Autumn Flowering Asters in the 1980’s.
 At the same time the Picton Garden was much expanded to display nearly 400 varieties of Asters.
-In 2009 a third generation of the Picton family joined the business.
-Having gained a first class degree in Botany at the University of Reading, Helen Picton, is looking forward to helping look after what is probably the largest selection of Michaelmas Daisies in the world.
+Since gaining a first class degree in Botany at the University of Reading Helen has been back at the nursery, she has now been joined by her husband Ross Barbour and together they are helping to look after what is probably the largest selection of Michaelmas Daisies in the world.

 Along side the autumn flowering asters there is a wide range of other autumn flowering perennials including Eupatorium atropurpreum, Helianthus ‘Lemon Queen’, Rudbeckia subtomentosa, Polygonum scoparium and Sanguisorba canadensis.
 Other specialities include Dactylorhiza foliosa and a range of the beautiful Japanese hybrids of the autumn flowering Saxifraga fortunei.